Β-Lactoglobulin: Clinical significance

 As milk is a known allergen, manufacturers in European Union need to prove the presence or absence of β-lactoglobulin to ensure their labelling satisfies the requirements of the EC Directive.
 Food testing laboratories can use enzyme linked immunosorbent assay methods to identify and quantify β-lactoglobulin in food products.

 Though β-lactoglobulin is considered a major allergen, the protective impact of the consumption of raw milk has been shown to dependent on the protein-content of the whey fraction and thus of β-lactoglobulin.
 This great contrast, on the one hand an allergen and on the other protective, has now been linked with its ability to carry micronutrient.
 When β-lactoglobulin carried micronutrient it acted tolerogenic and protected against allergy development.
 However, when the loading was missing, it turned into an allergen.

-Laboratory polymerization of β-lactoglobulin by microbial transglutaminase reduces its allergenicity in children and adults with an IgE-mediated cow’s milk allergy.
+Laboratory polymerization of β-lactoglobulin by microbial transglutaminase reduces its allergenicity in children and adults with an IgE-mediated cow's milk allergy.

+Biotechnology

-Cows breeding
+Cow breeding

-In 2018 it was announced that a genetically modified cows were grown.
-The cows had its β-Lactoglobulin producing genes removed by a zygote-mediated deletion process.
+In 2018 it was announced that genetically modified cows were grown.
+The cows had their β-Lactoglobulin producing genes removed by a zygote-mediated deletion process.
+The goal is to produce milk without this allergen.

+Recombinant production

+In September 2023, the European Innovation Council funded a Hydrocow project by Solar Foods, which aims to produce BLG with the help of Xanthobacter hydrogen-oxidizing bacteria, carbon dioxide and electricity.